-Sustainable Klamath (SK) currently runs three different projects.
-These are community-based efforts to improve the sustainability of the Klamath Basin.
-They focus on citizen involvement at the grass-roots level.
-Find out about each project below.
+Sustainable Klamath (SK) runs three community-based projects with a focus on citizen involvement at the grass-roots level to improve the sustainability of the Klamath Basin.
+Learn about each project below.

-The Klamath Tool Library, SK’s second major project, opened in the summer of 2017.
-This tool-lending “library” loans out all types of tools to members, and provides how-to classes on a number of topics.
-The library supports over 125 members.
-With over 1,200 tools in stock, we can assist homeowners and residents to find the appropriate tool for their job.
-The membership is just $15 per year.
-The tool library is located at 1212 Main St. Klamath Falls, and is open Thursdays from 5-7 PM and Saturdays from 9 AM to noon.
-Please visit the Tool Library website for more information on inventory and availability, or contact us by email.
+Located at 1221 Main Street, the Klamath Tool Library loans out all types of tools and equipment to members and provides how-to classes on a variety of topics.
+With over 1,300 tools in stock, the Tool Library can assist homeowners and residents in finding and renting the appropriate tool for their job without the cost of ownership.
+We support over 120 members and membership is only a suggested donation of $15 per year.
+The Tool Library is open Thursdays 5pm-7pm and Saturdays 9am-1pm.
+Please visit the Tool Library website for information on inventory and availability or contact us by email.

 The Solid Waste Action Committee (SWAC) was formed to address the challenges of changing regulations within the U.S. recycling landscape.
 We provide community education on recycling topics through our Trash Talk column, which appears in section A of the Herald & News on the last Wednesday of every month, and we maintain a list of alternative drop-off locations for items that are not recyclable through curb-side pickup.
 SWAC works with Waste Management and REACH, Inc. to demystify and streamline recycling in the Klamath Basin and enhance access to solid waste management resources, like “free dump days.”
 Please contact us to inquire about current SWAC projects and how you can participate.